DSR-RHIT/me447-visualizing-data/cm/cm001_syllabus.md

 After successfully completing this course, students should be able to:

--   Design effective and truthful data displays.
+-   Design effective and truthful data displays
--   Credibly explain their design rationale.
+-   Credibly explain their design rationale
--   Produce publication-quality visuals.
+-   Produce publication-quality visuals
--   Credibly critique a data display.
+-   Credibly critique a data display

 grades
 ------